-Our ITS segment's core purpose is to seek opportunities to leverage our unique know-how in clinic-to-home health care involving Durable Medical Equipment, our logistics and billing capabilities, our growing network of third-party payers under contract, and our clinical and biomedical capabilities.
+Our Patient Services segment's core purpose is to seek opportunities to leverage our unique know-how in clinic-to-home health care involving Durable Medical Equipment, our logistics and billing capabilities, our growing network of third-party payers under contract, and our clinical and biomedical capabilities.
 This leverage may take the form of new products and/or services, strategic alliances, joint ventures and/or acquisitions.
-The leading service within our ITS segment is our Oncology Business.
-Colorectal cancer is the fourth most prevalent form of cancer in the U.S., according to the American Cancer Society, and the standard of care for the treatment of colorectal cancer relies upon continuous chemotherapy infusions delivered via ambulatory infusion pumps.
-One of the goals for the ITS segment is to expand into treatment of other types of cancers.
-In 2022, our Oncology Business approximated 91% of our total ITS segment revenues.
-In 2022, we generated approximately 47% of our total ITS segment revenues from treatments for non-colorectal disease states.
+The leading service within our Patient Services segment is our Oncology Business.
+Colorectal cancer is the third most prevalent form of cancer in the U.S., according to the American Cancer Society, and the standard of care for the treatment of colorectal cancer relies upon continuous chemotherapy infusions delivered via ambulatory infusion pumps.
+One of the goals for the Patient Services segment is to expand into treatment of other types of cancers.
+In 2023, our Oncology Business approximated 89% of our total Patient Services segment revenues from treatments for non-colorectal disease states.
 There are a number of approved treatment protocols for pancreatic, head and neck, esophageal and other types of cancers, as well as other disease states which present opportunities for growth.
 There are also a number of other drugs currently approved by the FDA, as well as agents in the pharmaceutical development pipeline, which we believe could potentially be used with continuous infusion protocols for the treatment of diseases other than colorectal cancer.
 Additional drugs or protocols currently in clinical trials may also obtain regulatory approval over the next several years.
-If these new drugs or protocols obtain regulatory approval over the is also and marketing efforts on promoting the new drugs and protocols to physicians.
+If these new drugs or protocols obtain regulatory approval for use with continuous infusion protocols, we expect the pharmaceutical companies to focus their sales and marketing efforts on promoting the new drugs and protocols to physicians.